Euro bailout fund conditions complicate efforts to separate bad banks and sovereigns

 The ministers also agreed that the country of the bank in trouble would always have to contribute to the rescue.

-A government would first have to recapitalise the bank to make sure it meets the minimum common equity Tier 1 ratio of 4.5 percent, before the bailout fund could become a shareholder.
+A government would first have to recapitalize the bank to make sure it meets the minimum common equity Tier 1 ratio of 4.5 percent, before the bailout fund could become a shareholder.

 If a bank already meets the minimum ratio, the government would have to provide 20 percent of the necessary capital injection alongside the bailout fund's 80 percent during the first two years after the law comes into force in autumn 2014.